-All hall staff, including Community Mentors, Assistant Residential Community Educators, and Residential Community Educators, continually attend sexual assault training programs, and they learn how to respond to a student who has been victimized by a sexual or physical attack.
-They have been informed about the resources available.
+Hall staff-including community mentors, assistant residential community educators, and residential community educators-continually attend sexual assault training programs.
+In these programs, staff learn about available resources and how to respond to a student who has been victimized by a sexual or physical attack.